select2/select2/docs/pages/07.dropdown/docs.md

 The `templateResult` function should return a string containing the text to be displayed, or an object (such as a jQuery object) that contains the data that should be displayed.
 It can also return `null`, which will prevent the option from being displayed in the results list.

+> [!NOTE]
->>> You may find it helpful to use a client-side templating engine like [Handlebars](http://handlebarsjs.com/) to define your templates.
+> You may find it helpful to use a client-side templating engine like [Handlebars](http://handlebarsjs.com/) to define your templates.

 ### Built-in escaping